 Post: Data Protection Officer, Wales & West Utilities Limited, Wales & West House, Spooner Close, Coedkernew, Newport, South Wales, NP10 8FZ

 Please note that we may make changes to this privacy notice from time to time.
 We will post those changes on this website so that you are always aware of what information we collect, how we use it and who we may share it with.

 1. Information we may collect about you

 When you contact us you will generally need to provide us with some personal information so that we can deal with your matter.
 This may include your name, address, email address, property details, meter point reference number and contact telephone number.

 We will also collect information about you if you contact us with an enquiry or complaint or in response to a communication or survey from us.

 We may also receive information about you from third parties, such as other utilities companies, for specific limited purposes.
-For instance, we may receive information relating to individuals on the Priority Services Register (please see the section below entitled 'Priority Services Register').
+For instance, we may receive information about individuals using the mapping service on our website or individuals on the Priority Services Register (please see the section below entitled 'Priority Services Register').